Sotirios Prapas

-Sotirios Prapas is a Greek cardiac surgeon.
+Sotirios Prapas (Larissa, 1954) is a Greek cardiac surgeon.

 Education

 Prapas graduated from the Medical School of the Aristotle University of Thessaloniki and had his training in Cardiothoracic Surgery under Professor Panagiotis Spyrou (1936-2012) at the “G. Papanikolaou” Hospital in Thessaloniki.
 He continued his postgraduate training at the Royal Brompton Hospital of London for two years as a locum doctor and then worked at the “Onassis Cardiac Surgery Centre” for 8 years.
 He organized in 2001, the Department of Cardiac Surgery at the “Henry Dunant” Hospital and is the Director ever since.

 Career

 He often applies off-pump coronary surgery (OPCAB), using the arterial “π-graft” technique as supplemental to the OPCAB method, by applying off-Pump, aorta non-touch, and total arterial revascularization.

 In 2005, Dr. Prapas implemented in Greece a combination of an Off-Pump surgical treatment and autologous bone-marrow implantation which appears to improve the patients’ functional status.
 This treatment though has never been proven to improve heart function in the context of established ischemic heart damage and recent research has cast a shadow on its safety and efficacy.

 His academic work consists of papers and abstract publications in medical journals, presentations in many international congresses, lectures around the world as well as a series of live demonstrations.
 He holds a PhD from the National and Kapodistrian University of Athens.
 He has taught in the European School of Cardiac Surgery in Bergamo in 2009.